vsch/MissingInActions/README.md

 * Next/Previous word Start/End variations based on what marks a word boundary:
     * IDEA version: identifier characters, spaces, lexeme boundaries
     * Words Only: identifier characters, spaces, all the rest
+    * Identifiers Only: identifier characters, all the rest
+    * Customized: select your combinations for start/end/start and end of word and more.

-* Action to delete to line indent, to clear to line indent (replace all chars from caret to line indent with spaces.
+* Actions to delete to line indent, to clear to line indent (replace all chars from caret to line indent with spaces, delete and backspace spaces only.
+Useful to pull jagged text straight with multi-carets.

 * Auto Line Selection mode and supporting actions to automatically switch selection to full line mode if selection spans more than one line.